chish-v1/gitLinux/README.md

 7. Verify your name and email address using the following commands
     - ``` git config --get user.name ```
     - ``` git config --get user.email ```

+8. Check if you have an SSH key installed on your machine using the following command, replace ed25519 with rsa if compatible with machine.
+    - ``` ls ~/.ssh/id_ed25519.pub ```